DIY Property Tax Appeal: Complete 2026 Guide (Step-by-Step)

 Most jurisdictions accept appeals online, by mail, or in person.
 If you're close to the deadline, file with what you have and submit additional evidence if the process allows later.

 Also choose your appeal "grounds" strategically.
-In some states, checking both value and unequal assessment preserves more options.
-(Your local form wording matters.)
+In Georgia, checking both value and unequal assessment on the PT-311A preserves more options; our Georgia property tax protest guide and the line-by-line PT-311A walkthrough cover how each ground is argued.

 You want one page that a reviewer can understand in 60 seconds: